 It reminded men that they couldn’t be happy without women.
 Many happily single men started wondering how they could be happy without women.

-On Women’s Day ICICI Bank came up with a Work from home option their women employees and also asked men to #GiftHerLivelihood.
+On Women’s Day, ICICI Bank came up with a Work from home option their women employees and also asked men to #GiftHerLivelihood.
 This reminded men on Women’s Day that even though women were great, strong, lovely and could take dual responsibility of work and home, it was the men (who were nothing but weak, losers and disgusting creatures because they had none of what women had), should take responsibilities of her and #GiftHerLivelihood.
-This campaign reminded men once again not only to denounce their rights and benefits but also reinforced the fact that our corporates will continue to create better and cozier working spaces for women while depriving men in the name equality while men continue to take only burden.
+This campaign reminded men once again not only to renounce their rights and benefits but also reinforced the fact that our corporates will continue to create better and cozier working spaces for women while depriving men in the name equality while men continue to take the only burden.
 Slaves were shown their worth.

 Women’s Day evening told us that these goddesses were angry –

 A film’s promo coupled with awareness on violence against women (yes against those strong to bones creatures).
-Undoubtedly, men were held responsible once again.
+Undoubtedly, men have held responsible once again.
 When women were brave, #madeofsteel, #strongtothebones etc. these goddesses still blamed men for their misery and still needed protection from men.
 Men were shown as beasts responsible for all violence and being the source of displeasure for goddesses who did not have any responsibility.

-When men were reminded of their responsibilities of how many different ways their disgusting existence in this earth is making life miserable for women around, women were also reminded of how many different ways they should expect to be pampered by these worthless creatures called men and how they could create new dreams for greater satisfaction through #TimeToShine campaign.
+When men were reminded of their responsibilities of how many different ways their disgusting existence on this earth is making life miserable for women around, women were also reminded of how many different ways they should expect to be pampered by these worthless creatures called men and how they could create new dreams for greater satisfaction through #TimeToShine campaign.